FeeSimple/eos-tracker-mysql/eos-tracker-api/README.md

-💎 EOS Tracker API
+💎 XFS Tracker API
 ========================

-EOS Tracker API is a PHP Backend based on Symfony3 that connects to a MySQL database.
+XFS Tracker API is a PHP Backend based on Symfony3 that connects to a MySQL database.

 📌 Requirements
 ------------